rabbidave/BYOAI_Swarm/README.md

 4. **Flask API**: Provides endpoints for system interaction and monitoring.

+5. **Docker Integration**: Allows dynamic spawning of agent containers for scalability.

 ## Workflow Structure

 Workflows are defined in YAML files with the following structure: